Employment & Retention Services - Under-Employment Policy

 Continuing Clients

-Continuing CWES clients who obtain new employment must be employed earning at least the local wage ordinance.
-WTW Plans will not be completed for newly “under-employed” clients in continuing (this does not apply to self-employment).
-The EC must provide wage counseling to encourage self-sufficiency.
+Continuing CalWORKs Employment Services (CWES) clients who obtain new employment must be employed earning at least the local wage ordinance.
+Welfare-to-Work (WTW) plans will not be completed for newly under-employed clients in continuing (this does not apply to self-employment).
+The AEC/EC must provide wage counseling to encourage self-sufficiency.

 Note: Since calculated hours do not apply for under-employment, concurrent enrollment also does not apply for under-employed clients.